thanos-io/thanos/docs/quick-tutorial.md

     --store        dnssrv+_grpc._tcp.thanos-store.monitoring.svc  # Supports DNS A & SRV records
 ```

 Go to the configured HTTP address, which should now show a UI similar to that of Prometheus.
 You can now query across all Prometheus instances within the cluster.
-You can also check out the Stores page, which shows all of your Stores.
+You can also check out the Stores page, which shows all of your stores.

 [Query documentation](components/query.md)